easonwong-de/Adaptive-Tab-Bar-Colour/README.md

 	<li>The color of “about:devtools-toolbox” might bug in light mode</li>
 	<li>On Firefox Developer Edition and Firefox Nightly:
 		<ul>
-			<li>Falshes when opening windows with dark and light tab bar at the same time (Fix: turn off “Allow dark/light tab bar” in add-on’s preference page)</li>
+			<li>Falshes when opening windows with dark and light tab bar at the same time (Fix: turn off “Allow dark/light tab bar” or deselect “Follow System” in add-on’s preference page)</li>
 		</ul>
 	</li>
 </ol>